People always seem to say that if you major in something you love, you’ll never work a day in your life.

 Coding crash course

 Coding bootcamps consist of a condensed, focused curriculum that gives you the same marketable skills you’d gain from a traditional four-year C.S. degree in a fraction of the time and at a fraction of the cost.

-While the courses can range from 12 to 24 weeks long (with 14 weeks as the average length), most students graduate with all of the experience and know-how they need to land programmer jobs without a degree.
+While the courses can range from 12 to 24 weeks long (with 14 weeks as the average length), most students graduate with all of the experience and know-how they need for finding a job without a degree.
 Graduates of coding bootcamps boast a job placement rate of 80%, with most finding a job using their certification one to six months after graduation.
 Not only are they gainfully employed using their newly acquired skill set, they are also enjoying an average salary of over $60,000 right out of the gate.

 If you’re still on the fence about coding bootcamps, consider not only the average 51% pay raise and over 80% job placement rate, but the 8.3/10 satisfaction rating that graduates report.
 After all, it’s not enough to make more money if you don’t also enjoy what you’re doing.
 Programmers are needed in every field, working with all kinds of products.
 This is a skill that can help you get into the field of your choice, while also contributing in an immediate and significant way.

 The 93 (and counting) Coding-Bootcamp options available in the US and Canada all vary, and some may serve your needs better than others.
 Make sure to do your research.
 Reach out to these schools and learn all you can about what they offer.
 Get in touch with past graduates and start making connections.
 You’ll quickly find the program that is right for you and that will help you build a great portfolio.

 A push in the right direction